Frequently Asked Questions

 The vice president for Academic Affairs and Student Success works closely with campus chief academic and student affairs officers to oversee academic and student affairs for the UT system and coordinate mission statements, academic strategic plans, academic policy, shared governance and admission, progression and retention standards.
-The vice president serves as staff to the Academic Affairs and Student Success Committee of the UT Board of Trustees, the University Life Committee of the UT Board of Trustees and the Subcommittee on Non-Academic Programs.
+The vice president serves as staff to the Education, Research and Service Committee of the UT Board of Trustees.

 What is the University Faculty Council?